Skip to main content

 Wildlife Ecosystems

 The park's productive marine environment supports large concentrations of marine mammals including walrus haul-outs, ringed and bearded seal populations, and polar bears that patrol the coastline and sea ice throughout the year.
-The bird cliffs of the western coast host some of Svalbard's largest seabird colonies with hundreds of thousands of Brunnich's guillemots, kittiwakes, little auks, and Atlantic puffins nesting on ledges above the sea.
-The fjord waters are visited by numerous whale species including blue whale, fin whale, humpback whale, and beluga, drawn by the nutrient-rich upwelling along the continental shelf edge.
+The bird cliffs of the western coast host some of Svalbard's largest seabird colonies, with large numbers of Brünnich's guillemots, kittiwakes, little auks, and Atlantic puffins nesting on ledges above the sea.
+[1] The fjord waters are visited by numerous whale species including blue whale, fin whale, humpback whale, and beluga, drawn by the nutrient-rich upwelling along the continental shelf edge.
+Svalbard reindeer and Arctic fox also inhabit the terrestrial parts of the park.

 Flora Ecosystems